lagossapp/lagoss/docs/content/introduction.md

-Lagon is an open-source runtime and platform that allows developers to run TypeScript and JavaScript Serverless Functions close to users.
+Lagoss is an open-source runtime and platform that allows developers to run TypeScript and JavaScript Serverless Functions close to users.

-::: warning
+::: info
-Lagoss is in Alpha.
-Get access to Lagon Cloud via the TODO ...
+The project was forked from [Lagoss](https://github.com/lagossapp/lagoss) with the intention to continue development.
+There is currently a public testing instance deployed at <https://app.lagoss.com>.
+However it should be only used for basic testing and data might be deleted at any point.
+If you want a proper setup, please deploy your own instance => [Install my own instance](./self-hosting/installation.md).
 :::

 ## Features